syednadeembe/project_sessions/session-3/README.txt

 docker rmi -f $(docker images -aq)

 #### part-3 white board for github actions
-# enable workflows and explain CI
+# enable workflows and explain CI and stages that need to be part of CI